 Here are a few of my favorites:

-You can also use these engaging Earth Day writing crafts to help make connections and build more understanding about natural resources and how your students can take an active role in protecting the earth.
+You can also use these engaging Earth Day writing crafts to help make connections and build more understanding about natural resources and how your students can actively protect the earth.

 These make a great April bulletin board display where you can share a sample of your students' writing.
 Under the flap, you can have students respond to how they can protect the Earth.
 It's a great opportunity to practice the formal paragraph format with a topic sentence, details, and a conclusion.